Cozy Powell: Career

 The semi-professional circuit was next with The Sorcerers, a vocal-harmony pop band.
 The late nights and usual on-the-road exploits began to affect his education, and Powell left to take an office job to finance the purchase of his first set of Premier drums.
 The Sorcerers performed in the German club scene of the 1960s.

 By 1968 the band had returned to England, basing themselves in the Birmingham area.
 Powell struck up friendships with notable local musicians, including Robert Plant, John Bonham, future Slade vocalist Noddy Holder, bassist Dave Pegg and Tony Iommi.
 The Sorcerers, then renamed Youngblood, released a series of singles in late 1968 and 1969.
 The group then linked up with The Move's bassist/singer Ace Kefford to form The Ace Kefford Stand.
 Five recorded tracks are available on the Ace Kefford album Ace The Face, released by Sanctuary Records in 2003.
 Powell also began session work and, with fellow Sorcerers Dave and Denny Ball, formed Big Bertha.

 Isle of Wight 1970 and Jeff Beck

 Powell also played with swamp rocker Tony Joe White at the Isle of Wight Festival 1970.
 Powell landed the then highly prestigious drumming job with Jeff Beck's group in April 1970.
-Their first project was to record an album of Motown covers in the USA.
+Their first project was to record an album of Motown covers in the US.
 This was never finished and remains unreleased.
 During the sessions, photographs show Cozy Powell and Jeff Beck present at the recording of Stevie Wonder's "Superstition", on which Beck appears.
 Cozy has stated in interviews he plays on the record, but this remains to be confirmed.
 After the recording of two albums, Rough and Ready (October 1971) and Jeff Beck Group (July 1972), the band fell apart.